About Historic Seattle

 Q: Does Historic Seattle endorse candidates for public office?

 We do not.
 However, we do survey candidates running in local elections and post their responses to our questions here.

 Supporting Preservation and Historic Seattle

 Q: I want to help support Historic Seattle’s mission.
 How do I do that?

-We wouldn’t be where we are today without the support of our generous donors, members, and sponsors.
+Our donors and corporate sponsors bring our mission to life.
+We wouldn’t be where we are today without this generous support.
 There are a number of ways to give, which you can learn about here.